 - Hardware products

-The diversity of Google’s products is a reflection of the firm’s strategy of growth and expansion.
-The company uses product development as a major intensive growth strategy.
-Because of this strategy, the firm keeps developing new products to expand its business, while growing its market share for existing products like Google AdWords, Nexus, and others.
+The diversity of Google’s products is a reflection of an overall strategy of growth and expansion.
+The company uses product development as an intensive growth strategy to deepen and broaden its technology product mix.
+Through product development, the firm keeps expanding its business, while growing its market share for existing products like Google Ads, Pixel, and others.

 Place/Distribution in Google’s Marketing Mix

 The place or distribution component of Google’s marketing mix is typical of mostly-online businesses.
-Mostly-online firms use the Internet to distribute their products.
+Online businesses use the Internet to distribute their products.
 Most of the company’s products are available around the world via the Internet.
 For example, Google apps can be downloaded anywhere where there is Internet connectivity.
-Thus, the company uses the Internet as its distribution mechanism to reach target users/customers.
-For goods like Nexus smartphones, Google uses retailers as the main outlets.
-Large retailers usually include Nexus models as part of their consumer electronics offerings.
+The company uses its websites, apps, and platforms as distribution mechanisms to reach target users/customers.
+For goods like Pixel smartphones, Google uses vendors or retailers as the main outlets.
+Large retailers usually include Pixel models as part of their consumer electronics offerings.

 Google’s place/distribution strategy contributes to the success of the company’s marketing mix.
-The ubiquity of the Internet maximizes the firm’s efficiency of distributing its digital products.
-The choice of major retailers as outlets for goods like Nexus also increases Google’s ability to reach large populations of target consumers.
+The ubiquity of the Internet maximizes the firm’s efficiency in distributing its digital products.
+The choice of major retailers as outlets for goods like Pixel also increases Google’s ability to reach large populations of target consumers.

 Google’s Promotions (Promotional Mix)

-Google’s marketing mix involves different pricing strategies.
-Different pricing strategies satisfy the different kinds of products available from the company.
-The most notable pricing strategies in Google’s business are:
+Google’s marketing mix involves pricing strategies that satisfy the different kinds of products available from the company.
+For example, different pricing strategies suit online services and consumer electronics.
+The following are the most notable pricing strategies in Google’s business:

 - Freemium pricing